Railway regulatory law

 The Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006 (EARR)

-EARR makes us the enforcing authority for railway aspects of HSWA.
+EARR makes us the enforcing authority for HSWA in relation to the operation of a railway.
 This gives us the power to serve enforcement notices, and prosecute for breaches in health and safety law affecting the railways.

 The Railway Safety Levy Regulations 2006